yaakovsh8/EEG4ADHD/README.md

 ## 🚀 Future Work
 Potential extensions of this research include:

-- 🔹 **Incorporating machine learning models** to enhance classification accuracy.
+- 🔹 **Incorporating another models** to enhance classification accuracy.
 - 🔹 **Expanding the dataset** to improve generalizability.
 - 🔹 **Investigating additional EEG features** that may provide further insights into ADHD diagnosis.

----

-💡 **Contributions & Feedback:** We welcome contributions and insights from the community!
-If you're interested in collaborating, feel free to open an issue or submit a pull request.